CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 ### Create new instance

+Note, you will need to obtain a security group id from your IT administrator that allows ssh login access.
+If this is enabled by default, then you can remove the --security-group-ids your-security-group-with-ssh-access-to-Instance option.

-`aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --dry-run --cpu-options CoreCount=96,ThreadsPerCore=1 --cli-input-json file://runinstances-config.json`
+`aws ec2 run-instances --debug --key-name your-pem --security-group-ids your-security-group-with-ssh-access-to-Instance --region us-east-1 --ebs-optimized --dry-run --cpu-options CoreCount=96,ThreadsPerCore=1 --cli-input-json file://runinstances-config.json`

 (take out --dryrun option after you see the following message: